Jason2605/PyFilter/README.md

 - [py-redis](https://pypi.python.org/pypi/redis)
 - [redis](https://redis.io)

-To install pyFilter download the files from this repo via your preferred method, for example `git clone https://github.com/Jason2605/pyFilter.git`.
+To install PyFilter download the files from this repo via your preferred method, for example `git clone https://github.com/Jason2605/PyFilter.git`.

-**Optional:** `install.sh` will setup a service for pyFilter, and you can start/stop it by using `sudo systemctl start/stop pyFilter` and get the status of the pyFilter service using `sudo systemctl status pyFilter`.
+**Optional:** `install.sh` will setup a service for PyFilter, and you can start/stop it by using `sudo systemctl start/stop PyFilter` and get the status of the PyFilter service using `sudo systemctl status PyFilter`.
 To run this make sure you give permission to the `install.sh` file `sudo chmod +x install.sh`.

 **Note: The default configuration file runs on sqlite, so installing py-redis and redis are optional.**